 Running a simulation through the command line will not provide a management dialog through which the simulation can be paused and resumed.
+Additionally,

-Additionally, when running a simulation this way it may be desirable to manually create the geometry file for visualization.
-To do this, select File > Save Imported Geometry File.
+NOTEwhen running a simulation this way it may be desirable to manually create the geometry file for visualization.
+To do this, select File > Save Imported Geometry File.File.

-14.2.1.1.
+15.2.1.1.
 Running a Single Simulation